 It’s worth pointing out that because Three doesn’t have a 2G network, there is no 2G coverage.
 So if you were planning on using a really old mobile phone, you can’t.
 And unlike Three, there’s no support for Voice over LTE (VoLTE), also known as HD Calling.

 SMARTY’s pitch to be the first choice for consumers who just want a no-frills SIM card is a compelling one.
-Having just three plans without any minimum term really does simplify matters, and the ability to get a discount on your bill for unused data is unique.
+Having just five plans without any minimum term really does simplify matters, and the ability to get a discount on your bill for unused data is unique.